 This theory also applies to picking up dead leaves and other debris, both in and around your plants.
 If left unattended too long, they can become a veritable breeding ground for pests and plant diseases.
 Also, be sure to deposit old soil, roots, and dead plants in a location far away from your indoor operation to avoid the same problem.

 Many gardeners repeatedly struggle with mold and rot, never understanding the link between sanitization and a healthy grow operation.
 And once pestilence has taken hold, it can be difficult to eradicate.
 Spores can spread and settle on many surfaces inside your cannabis grow room including lights, bulbs, hardware, etc.

 Sterilization: an Ounce of Prevention to Protect Your Cannabis Grow Room

-we As we mentioned above, sterilization goes beyond simple cleaning.
-It eliminates things like mold spores, fungi, viruses, and bacteria.
+As we mentioned above, sterilization goes beyond simple cleaning.
+It eliminates organic threats like mold spores, fungi, viruses, and bacteria.
 Many methods exist for surface sterilization, including heat and chemical cleaning solutions (usually bleach and hydrogen peroxide).

 So, should you sterilize everything all the time?
 Well, not exactly.
 The chemical residue left behind by bleach and other solutions can be extremely harmful to your plants.
 You’re not going to want to sterilize them as often as you clean them; most growers focus on it immediately after harvest.